mihirchronicles/mihirchronicles.github.io/content/essays/shadows-of-your-superpower.md

 Knowing your superpowers are important, but knowing the shadow of your superpowers are equally important.

 Imagine getting your performance review year-over-year on being a great collaborator.
-Everyone gets along with you, and you've got magic to align everyone on a viewpoint.
+Everyone gets along with you, and you've got magic to align everyone on a single viewpoint.

 Until another colleague comes along and starts challenging your viewpoint.
 You become defensive.
 You start questioning on what is the problem.
 Your next performance review on collaboration is now marked down below your expectation.